openthread/ot-docs/site/en/reference/cli/concepts/dataset.md

 > Key Point: Thread network management can also be done with the [Thread Network SDK for Android](https://developers.home.google.com/thread) and [iOS Thread APIs](https://developer.apple.com/documentation/threadnetwork/).

+### WARNING - Restrictions for production use!

+The CLI commands to write/change the Active and Pending Operational Datasets may allow setting invalid parameters, or invalid combinations of parameters, for testing purposes.
+These CLI commands can only be used:

+- To configure network parameters for the first device in a newly created Thread network.
+- For testing (not applicable to production devices).

+In production Thread networks, the correct method to write/change Operational Datasets is via a [Commissioner](README_COMMISSIONER.md) that performs [commissioning](README_COMMISSIONING.md).
+Production devices that are not an active Commissioner and are part of a Thread network MUST NOT modify the Operational Datasets in any way.

 ## Active Operational Dataset

 The Active Operational Dataset includes parameters that are currently in use